 Being out in the cold doesn’t mean you have to suffer!
 You’ll simply need to keep a few tips in mind to stay warm while you enjoy your winter festival experience to the fullest.
 Read on for our tricks on how to live your best and most festive winter!

 Psst...
-Looking for fun festivals to go to this winter?
-Be sure to check out our list!
+Looking for where to go to this winter?
+Be sure to check out our list of winter festivals in Quebec!

 Choose the right clothes